wp-plugins/google-map-lightbox-popup/readme.txt

 == Installation ==

-   -Upload the plugin folder to the /wp-content/plugins/ folder of your wordpress installation.
+1. Upload the plugin folder to the /wp-content/plugins/ folder of your wordpress installation.
-   -Activate the plugin.
+2. Activate the plugin.
-   -You will see an option at the left bottom of the wordpress options in the left sidebar.
+3. You will see an option at the left bottom of the wordpress options in the left sidebar.
-   -Click on it to set the options
+4. Click on it to set the options
-   -Then just create a new Google map popup or edit the existing one. http://wpfruits.com/wp-content/uploads/2013/04/image2.png -Click on edit and add the options to for the google map popup you have created and get going.
+5. Then just create a new Google map popup or edit the existing one. http://wpfruits.com/wp-content/uploads/2013/04/image2.png
+6. Click on edit and add the options to for the google map popup you have created and get going.
-   -Use the shortcode to display it on the page/post or you can use the widget if you want to show them in the sidebar http://wpfruits.com/wp-content/uploads/2013/04/image1.png
+7. Use the shortcode to display it on the page/post or you can use the widget if you want to show them in the sidebar http://wpfruits.com/wp-content/uploads/2013/04/image1.png